sreevatsank1999/zenphoton/hqz/README.md

 * **"exposure"**: *float*
     * Sets the exposure (brightness) of the rendering.
 Units are an arbitrary logarithmic scale which matches [zenphoton.com](http://zenphoton.com)'s exposure slider over the range [0,1].
 * **"rays"**: *integer*
     * Number of rays to cast.
-Note that some rays may be outside the visible range if you're using a blackbody random varaible for your light wavelength, so this number may need to be higher than otherwise.

 Optional members: